yury-dymov/sm-json-api-normalizer/json-api-normalizer-sm.md

 *Note: if you are note very familiar with Big O Notation, "n" here means the number of data objects, O(1) means that operation will take relatively the same amount of time regardless of the data set size, and O(n) means that operation execution time is linearly dependent on the data set size.
 You can read more on Big O Notation [here](https://en.wikipedia.org/wiki/Big_O_notation)*

 As we can see, Maps will work a lot better than Arrays as all operations have complexity O(1) instead of O(n).
 If data object order is important, we still can use Maps for the data handling and save the ordering information in the metadata.
+Maps can be also easily transformed into Arrays and sorted if required.

 Let me reimplement storage mentioned above and use Map over Array for the User data object.